pwnsoni/Corda-Scripts/README.md

-##or in Dependencies directory in createNetwork directry
+## Or in Dependencies directory in createNetwork directry (If you want to istall specifics)

 ### ./java-installation.sh